-Each Key Store has source memory in addition to the source memory settings in Suite Prefs.
+Each Key Store has Key Store source memory not controlled by the source memory settings in Suite Prefs.

 On power cycle or reboot, Key Stores will have to be reloaded with the correct video.
 They default to black keyed with black which will not show up on a monitor.